Sun, Sea, Sand, Sky - the works of Ken Zier

 Exploding Clouds (66.5x45) A Night Walk (45x45)

 Ken Zier's work is proudly featured in private collections worldwide and awarded at many international art shows.
-His works has been showcased at the highly acclaimed annual exhibition of maritime art in the Royal Society of Marine Artists in London, as well as the 33rd edition of the International Maritime Exhibition which is held annually at Mystic Seaport.
+His works have been showcased at the highly acclaimed annual exhibition of maritime art in the Royal Society of Marine Artists in London, as well as the 33rd edition of the International Maritime Exhibition which is held annually at Mystic Seaport.

 Today Zier lives and works in Ebeltoft Denmark, an old port town on Denmarks east coast.